 - Be given, on request, information and counseling on available financial resources.

 - Know, on request and before treatment, whether Medicare assignment is accepted.

 - Request and receive an itemized and detailed explanation of the total bill for service provided in the hospital.

-- Receive medical treatment regardless of race, national origin, religion, physical handicaps, or sources of payment and to expect appropriate management of pain.
+- Receive medical treatment regardless of age, sex, race, national origin, religion, culture, language, sexual orientation, gender identity or expression, physical or mental handicaps, or sources of payment and to expect appropriate management of pain.

 - Have the right to make Advance Directives.

 - Be free from restraint and seclusion, which are not medically necessary.